HeatherDriver/Text-To-Speech-German/README.md

 ---

-## What it does
+## How to use it

 1. Type a German sentence into the command line as an argument when you run main.py
 2. The tool calls OpenAI's TTS API and generates a slow, clear `.mp3` file
 3. The sentence and audio file path are saved to a local SQLite database
-4. When needed, you manually copy the `.mp3` file into Anki as a card audio attachment
+4. When needed, you manually copy the `.mp3` file into Anki as a card audio attachment to supplement your written sentence

 ---